surftemp/cae_tools/README.md

 ![image](https://github.com/surftemp/cae_tools/assets/58978249/3c1a57a8-5c21-4dc8-b61f-7eb91e9691a0)

-Model trained on input-output pairs can then reconstruct the high resoltuion outputs from low resolution inputs:
+Model trained on input-output pairs can then reconstruct the high resolution outputs from low resolution inputs:

 ![image](https://github.com/surftemp/cae_tools/assets/58978249/a9b357a2-7117-4c64-8763-a9d4b7139c17)

+## Known Limitations

+### CLI

+Not all API options are available in the CLI tools `apply_cae` and `train_cae`

+### API

+* Currently not possible to control the number of input (encoder) and output (decoder) layers, these are decided automatically
+* Need proper documentation of the API parameters that exist

+### Testing

+* model retraining not tested
+* multiple channel input or output data not tested
+* not yet tested with a range of input/output geometries (especially non-square)